 What really stings for XRP holders is that triangles are supposed to resolve in the direction of the prior trend.
 Since XRP had been showing some bullish tendencies before forming this pattern, most traders were positioning for an upward breakout.
 Instead, they got served a reality check with a side of losses.

-XRP (XRP) Technical Picture Looks Pretty Ugly Right Now
+XRP (Ripple) Technical Picture Looks Pretty Ugly Right Now

 Losing that 200-day moving average is a big deal for XRP (XRP), and anyone who's been trading crypto for a while knows it.
 When XRP trades below this line for extended periods, it historically gets stuck in long, boring consolidation phases or even worse - extended bear markets.
 That's just how this asset tends to behave.